Victor-lyhan/Parkinson-Diagnosis/Document/Log.md

 # Software Log
-**This md file is used for documenting and development of the system.**
+**This file is used for documenting and development of the system.**

 ## July 19th 2024